Chinese vs Mandarin 🤔 What’s the Truth?

 Just to illustrate how Chinese can differ between dialects we’ve taken three of the most common dialects below and shown you how they are read in these dialects.

-Here are 10 basic phrases in Mandarin vs Cantonese vs Shanghainese
+Here are 10 basic phrases in Mandarin vs Cantonese vs Shanghainese.

 English | Mandarin | Cantonese | Shanghainese |